fuseio/fuse-network/README.md

      - Requires the address argument.
      - Needs the password file and the key-set. (see FILES)

-   participant
-     - Connects to an account to being able to create transactions.
-     - No mining.
-     - RPC ports open.
-     - Requires the address argument.
-     - Needs the password file and the key-set. (see FILES)

  FILES
    The configuration folder for Parity takes place at /home/parity/.local/share/io.parity.ethereum.
    Alternately the shorthand symbolic link at /config can be used.